All Episodes

 This guy's not all there.

-And poor Kamala Harris now, apparently, according to our column, must hit the road to win the hearts and avoid some the same fate as Hillary Clinton.
+And poor Kamala Harris now, apparently, according to a column, must hit the road to win the hearts and avoid the same fate as Hillary Clinton.

-Wall Street Journal editorial board is Joe Biden turned 79, a panic is uh over Kamala Harris.
+Wall Street Journal editorial board as Joe Biden turns 79, a panic is over Kamala Harris.

 You know, the only thing that's happened in the last year is finally people are now publicly saying what we've been saying since the campaign, that this guy is not all there and is a cognitive mess.